 The class parent

-Ask your child’s teacher if there’s a “class parent,” or someone who has volunteered to let other parents know about class events and organize volunteer events.
+If you haven’t heard from a “class parent” yet, ask your child’s teacher who it is and how to contact them.
+The class parent is someone who has volunteered to let other parents know about class events and organize volunteer events.
 The class parent is the person to check with about what kind of help the teacher might need in the classroom.
 She will also know about any upcoming events.
 Make sure to keep her email or phone number handy in case you have questions.

 Feel free to ask your child’s teacher (either in parent-teacher meetings, at pickups or drop-offs, or through email or phone if there are school or classroom events you should know about.
 If it seems like you’re often missing important information, ask the teacher what the best way is to keep informed about school news.